sndmnn/my-sandbox/misc/courses/react-intermediate/notes.md

 - With server-side rendering we're trying to make our applications  **feel** like a smoother experience;

 - It is important to note that sometimes server-side rendering may make perceived performance (and actual performance) worse.
 That's why measuring performance and asserting results is important;

+# SSR vs. Code Splitting

+- The point of Code Splitting is to reduce the ammount of code that you deliver to a user for them to get the application working, delaying the delivery of code that is not immediately needed;

+- It can be used to deliver the necessary resources to render a home page and make it interactive, delaying the delivery of resources needed for the rest of the application (an "about", or "pricing" page for instance).
+This approach will make the home page load faster;

+- Code Splitting is really useful when you're trying to reduce the time to first meaningful interactive;

+- Server-Side Rendering is used to make a page visible faster, reducing the time to first meaningful paint, but it won't help the time to interactive (and may even make it a little worse);

+- Each of these approaches may negatively impact the performance of an application, that's why measuring is important.